craigahobbs/bare-script/static/language/README.md

 ~~~

-#### The Built-In "if" Function
+#### The Built-In `if` Function

-The built-in ["if"](../library/#var.vName='if') function has the special behavior that only the true
+The built-in `if` function has the special behavior that only the true expression is evaluated if
-expression is evaluated if the test expression is true.
-Likewise, only the false expression is
+the test expression is true.
+Likewise, only the false expression is evaluated if the test expression
-evaluated if the test expression is false.
+is false.

 ~~~ barescript
 v = if(a == b, fn1(), fn2())